 If you plan to accept PayPal, Cash on Delivery, and Amazon payments when using the extension, you will need to configure them in the sections with corresponding settings under the Stores -> Settings -> Configuration -> Sales -> Payment Methods menu.

 The general settings of the Magento 2 Subscriptions & Recurring Payments extension can be found under Stores -> Settings -> Configuration -> Amasty Extensions -> Subscriptions & Recurring Payments.
-The configuration page is divided into 7 sections: General, Global Subscription Settings, Labels & Comments, Email Notifications, Paypal, Stripe, and Amazon.
+The configuration page is divided into 8 sections: General, Global Subscription Settings, Labels & Comments, Email Notifications, Paypal, Stripe, Amazon, and Cash on Delivery.

 In Global Subscription Settings, you decide whether to offer all your items on a recurring basis only or sell them both as regular and subscription products.
 Next, you choose subscription plans that will be available for customers.